HPH-Fabrication-Addins/cinx-api-docs/source/includes/_invoices.md

-# Requisitions
+# Invoices

-## Req Definition
+## Invoice Definition
-### CINX Object Defintion - Requisition
+### CINX Object Defintion - Invoices

 A CINX Material Requisition is a compilation of parts that need to be purchased.
 The list might be for a whole project, phase, system, pre-fab work-order, spool, or a general list created by a project foreman in the field.
 Requisitions are created to request the materials.
 The parts on a requisition might also contain items from multiple projects that are combined into one purchase to achieve volume pricing.

-It is important to understand that the parts on a requisition may be divided onto different purchase orders which might be sent to different vendors.

 **Dependencies and Business Rules**
-- Must be created by a CINX user linked to an active CINX company
+- Must be created by a CINX user linked to an active CINX company.
 - Must have a unique number
-- Must have a procurement status
 - Must be assigned to a valid CINX user
 - Must have at least one item before it can be submitted

 **Supported API Services**
-- Get a List of Requisitions
+- Get a List of Invoices
-- Get a Requisition
+- Get an Invoice
-- Get a Requisition Template
+- Get an Invoice Template
-- Get a Requisition Number
-- Create a Requisition
+- Create an Invoice
-- Modify a Requisition
+- Modify an Invoice

-## Get Req List
+## Get Invoice List
-### API Endpoint - Get a List of Requisitions
+### API Endpoint - Get a List of Invoices

 > The above code returns JSON structured like this: